Captain-Rengoku/mkdocs-frontend-guide/README.md

-# Welcome to My Frontend Guide (:simple-react: :simple-typescript: :simple-nextdotjs:)
+# Welcome to My Frontend Guide

 This guide will walk you through everything you need to know to build **modern**, **scalable**, and **type-safe** web applications using **React**, **TypeScript**, and **Next.js**.